-We believe ensifentrine, if approved, has the potential to change the treatment paradigm for COPD.
+We believe Ohtuvayre can change the treatment paradigm for COPD.
 The totality of data from clinical trials, in particular the top-line results from the ENHANCE program, including improvements in measures of lung function, symptoms, quality of life measures, and exacerbation reductions, coupled with the consistent safety results, support our belief.
-We plan to submit an NDA to the FDA in the second quarter of 2023.